ginaikramer/surfs_up/README.md

 1) Only about 4 degrees separates June from December in terms of average temperature
    - This means that December is not that much colder on average than June.
 2) Both June's and December's 50th percentile are above 70 degrees
-   - This means that both June and December averages 50% of their days above 70 degrees
+   - This means that both June and December averages 50% of their days above 70 degrees, which seems like a great temperature for both surfing and eating ice cream.
 3) December's 25th percentile is 69 degrees, meaning only 25% of December days are lower than 69%
-   - If you take the 25th percentile and December's minimum of 56 degrees, the implication is December provides good opportunity for active surfing
+   - If you take the 25th percentile and December's minimum of 56 degrees, the implication is December provides good opportunity for active surfing based on air temperature.

 ## Summary